 If you think you know about your job, your industry or your business, do yourself a favor and realize that there is always something more for you to learn.

-Whether you’re an owner, manager or instructor- think about where you want to be in your career next year.
+As unpredictable as the future is- think about where you want to be in your career next year.
 What skills do you need to obtain to help you achieve that next goal?
 Think about the skills that will:

 - make you an industry leader in your market.